Difficult times at Liljeholmen – Erik Alfort and his children

 Captain at the royal Admiralty Hon. and Manly Mr Erich Ahlfort accused the widow Mrs Catarina Månsdotter Kling in Aspenäs for house rot on his estate Liljeholmen in Torpa Parish acquired with his wife, which was surveyed by constable Lars Persson and the jurors Bengt Carlsson in Salvarp and Jöns Jönsson in Förnäs on 4th November 1701, and (it) amounts including the faults on the stone fences to 415 riksdaler 14 öre copper.
 The widow answers that her first husband was called Jonas Persson who rented the farm from Major Gabriel Gyllenståhl for 160 riksdaler copper.
 The second was called Måns Jonsson who also took the same upon him, but no contract or agreement was made with either about house rot (…) 2) The Captain presses charges regarding two iron gates with latches as well as a barn lock, 9 windows and window casings (…)

-In the absence of a contract, the court was of the opinion that Erik had exaggerated the obligations of his tenant.
+In the absence of a contract, the court acquitted the widow of any obligations.

 (…) Gabriel Jonsson i Eckellbo berättar, att han war med fiskaren Jöns och meta, först på Lillieholms watten och senn på Brandnähs grund, och innan Jon kom dijt till dem, så hafwa der fådt opp 4 st. fiskar, 3: Jöns och 1: Gabriel, Jon tillstår sig tagit ifrån dem 6 st. fiskar efter de dem upmett på hans watn Uthan lof (…)